danfuzz/lactoserv/src/data-values/README.md

 behavior.
 The expectation is that most such custom converters end up producing `Struct` instances (though that isn't strictly required).

+This module includes a small handful of general low-ish-level classes that "play nice" with `BaseConverter.ENCODE`, including notably `StackTrace`.

 - - - - - - - - - -
 ```
 Copyright 2022-2023 the Lactoserv Authors (Dan Bornstein et alia).